 When you change the headlight on your CX-7, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Because you have to start somewhere2008 Mazda CX-7 Sport 2.3L 4 Cyl.
+If you have an electrical component that doesn't work, try replacing the fuse first2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo

 A check engine light can be cleared with a simple fix or it could be a major problem - find out now!2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo

 If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo